Speech Production, Acoustics and Perception Laboratory

 Lab Meetings: Tuesdays, 12:00-1:30pm, room 7303

 The goals of the Speech Production, Acoustics and Perception Lab (SPAPL) are to understand the organization of the articulatory underpinnings of linguistic structure, to find the critical components of the acoustics for perceiving speech, and to explore the interrelationship between the two.
-Research in production currently focuses on examining tongue shape with ultrasound, tracking the movement of the jaw with both video and electro-articulometery data, measures to distinguish the speech of persons who stutter from those that do not, a physiological study of the Japanese nasal mora, and using electroglottography for feedback in second-language speech production.
-Research in perception has ongoing projects in the accessiblity of allophonic information in perception, perception of final stops by second-language speakers of English, and the calibration of synthetic vowel spaces to an assumed speaker vocal tract.
-Other projects are in the development phase.
+Research in production currently focuses on examining tongue shape with ultrasound, tracking the movement of the jaw with both video and electro-articulometry data, measures to distinguish the speech of persons who stutter from those that do not, a physiological study of the Japanese nasal mora, and using ultrasound for feedback in second-language speech production.
+Research in perception has ongoing projects in the realization of voicing of stops when they don’t contrast in voicing, vowel production in Down syndrome, tuning of formants to harmonics in singing, and effects of aging on articulatory organization.

 Current Research Topics

 Douglas H. Whalen, Ph.D.

 New York, New York 10016-4309